maryreader/personal-website/content/project/the-impact-of-welfare-reform-on-larger-families/index.md

 ---
 title: Welfare reform and larger families
 date: 2021-11-10T15:26:32.140Z
-summary: Research using quasi-experimental techniques to isolate the causal impact of recent welfare reforms in the UK – notably the two-child limit, which restricts social assistance to two children in a household, and the benefit cap, which sets an arbitrary limit on the amount of benefits income for which households are eligible.
+summary: Research on the causal impact of recent welfare reforms in the UK – notably the two-child limit, which restricts social assistance to two children in a household – which decouple needs and entitlements among larger families.
 draft: false
 featured: false
 external_link: https://largerfamilies.study/